Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: The fermionic Gross-Neveu at imaginary chemical potential and finite temperature in odd dimensions - The gap equations

 The relevant result is

 The $9d$ gap equation in the same way is:

-where $\gamma=\Lambda\beta$ the cut-off and
+where $\Gamma=\Lambda\beta$ the cut-off and

-It is interesting as I mentioned in Introduction that the higher odd dimensional gap equation (the $9d$ here) is a linear combination of the lower dimensional equations ($3d$, $5d$ and $7d$).
-One may write:
+An intriguing observation, as highlighted in the Introduction, is that the gap equation for higher odd dimensions (such as the $9d$ case) can be expressed as a linear combination of the equations from lower dimensions ($3d$, $5d$, and $7d$).
+This relationship can be articulated as follows:

 and for $m_*\not=0$